End of era as BASOPS Maintenance Baumholder supervisor steps down, retires after 45 years

 |0

-This work, End of era as BASOPS Maintenance Baumholder supervisor steps down, retires after 45 years [Image 3 of 3], by Cameron Porter, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, End of era as BASOPS Maintenance Baumholder supervisor steps down, retires after 45 years, by Cameron Porter, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-End of era as BASOPS Maintenance Baumholder supervisor steps down, retires after 45 years